OGEG5803 Reservoir Engineering

 - Students are able to (1) develop a basic understanding of the origin of oil and gas reservoirs, properties of reservoir rock, and static and flow properties of reservoir fluids; (2) gain knowledge to analytically model the hydrocarbon volume in the reservoir, flow behaviour of hydrocarbon and water through reservoir rock and production performance of vertical and horizontal wells; (3) understand the mechanisms of formation damage in production systems; (4) analyse and identify production decline problems; (5) design and optimise well stimulation techniques; (6) develop an understanding of how the flow performance is affected by drilling, completion and stimulation operations; (7) learn how to forecast flow performance by well test; and (8) gain skills to model the flow performance in the overall production system.

-- Typically this unit is assessed in the following ways: (1) assignments and (2) final examination.
+- Typically this unit is assessed in the following ways: (1) quiz; (2) simulation project; and (3) a final examination.
 Further information is available in the unit outline.

 Supplementary assessment is only available in this unit in the case of a student who has obtained a mark of 45 to 49 and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.

 - Unit Coordinator(s)